MicrosoftDocs/dynamics-365-project-operations/articles/project-management/estimating-projects-overview.md

 Material estimates are not allowed on contract line details.

-## Estimation using a Project
+## Use a project to create an estimate

 You can estimate time and expenses on projects.
-Project operations doesn't allow estimates of materials or fees on projects.
+Project Operations doesn't support estimates of materials or fees on projects.

 Time estimates are generated when you create a task and identify the attributes of a generic resource that is required to perform the task.
 Time estimates are generated from schedule tasks.
 Time estimates aren't created if you create generic team members outside the context of the schedule.

 Expense estimates are entered in the grid on the **Expense Estimates** page.

-Estimating on project is generally recommended as a best practice since you can build a bottom-up detailed estimation for both Labor or Time and Expenses on each Task in the Project plan.
-This detailed estimation can then be used to create the estimation for each Quote line to help build a more credible Quote for the customer.
-When you import or create a detailed estimate on the each Quote line using  the Project plan, PRoject Operations not only imports the sales values but also the cost values of these estimates and therefore you will be able see Profitability, margins, feasibility metrics on the Project Quote.
+Creating an estimate for a project is considered a best practice because you can build bottom-up detailed estimates for labor or time and expenses on each task in the project plan.
+You can then use this detailed estimate to create estimates for each quote line and build a more credible quote for the customer.
+When you import or create a detailed estimate on the each quote line using the project plan, Project Operations imports the sales values and the cost values of these estimates.
+After import, you can view the profitability, margins, and feasibility metrics on the project quote.

-## Understanding estimation
+## Understanding estimates

-Use the following table as a guide for understanding the business logic in the estimation phase.
+Use the following table as a guide for understanding the business logic in the estimate phase.

 | Scenario                                                                                                                                                                                                                                                                                                                                          | Entity record                                                                                                                                                                                                       | Transaction Type | Transaction Class | Additional information                                                            |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------|-------------|-----------------------------------------------------------------------------------|